Study with us

 Churchill is a modern, informal and friendly place and our approach to Classics is the same.
 We have a great library, we're a short bike-ride from the Classics Faculty, and the Classics students and tutors work as a close-knit team.
 You'll find the culture supportive and helpful.
 You'll always be pushed to dig deeper into whatever areas interest you most.

-Churchill aims to admit two or three Classics students each year and, for the four-year course, you don't have to have studied any particular A Level / IB Higher Level subjects to apply here.
+For the four-year course, you don't have to have studied any particular A Level / IB Higher Level subjects.
 All you need is an outstanding academic track record and a passionate interest in the ancient world.

 A Level / IB Higher Level Latin